-At April 30, 2021, none of the District's funds had a deficit fund balance.
-Additionally, none of the District's funds had an excess of actual expenditures over legally enacted budgeted amounts for the year ended April 30, 2021.
+At April 30, 2022, none of the District's funds had a deficit fund balance.
+The District's funds had an excess of actual expenditures over budgeted amounts for the year ended April 30, 2022.

 7. Interfund Transactions

 In general, transfers are used to (1) move revenues from the fund that collects the money to the fund that expends the money, (2) move receipts restricted or earmarked for debt service from the funds collecting the receipts to the debt service fund as debt service payments become due, and (3) use unrestricted revenues collected in a fund to provide operating advances to other funds in accordance with budgetary authorizations.